Solanki-Manan/OptiRoute/README.md

 2.  **Set Capacity**: Define **Seats per Car** (e.g., 4 passengers per vehicle).
 3.  **Calculate**: Click **Calculate Fuel**.
 4.  **Visualize**: Use the "Next" buttons to watch how employees consolidate into fewer cars as they move closer to the office (Root Node 0).

+---

+## ⚠️ Troubleshooting

+*   **"No Hamiltonian cycle exists"**: Ensure your shuttle route graph is fully connected (every stop can reach every other stop, directly or indirectly).
+*   **"Tree must be acyclic"**: For the Carpool mode, ensure there are no loops.
+It must be a strict hierarchy (Tree structure).

+## 📄 License
+This project is open-source and available under the MIT License.